alloy/art.c/README.md

 All of Artsy’s analytics events go through segment.com, which in turn sends those aggregated events to the HTTP server in this project so it can turn those events into an audible representation.

+This is my entry for the 2019 edition of the Artsy Salon, an annual art exhibition in which Artsy employees show-case their work.

 # Installation

 1. On macOS you can use the system Ruby, but if you prefer a newer version of